 - PUR Filter With Lead Filter: 30 Gallons or up to 2 months for 2 person usage.

 Annual Maintenance Cost: $36(Basic Filter), $60(Lead Filter)

-PUR water filter jugs are second to Brita according to Amazon’s rating on the Pitcher Water Filter category.
+PUR water filter pitchers are second to Brita according to Amazon’s rating on the water filter pitcher category.
 It is considered as an average water pitcher for the following reasons below:

 - Great Filter Among Pitchers: Besides chlorine, it is capable of remove contaminants such as mercury, zinc, lead and other organic chemicals.
 As usual, it doesn’t remove microorganism.

 - 90 Days Warranty: PUR offers 90 days warranty on the product, which is relatively low to industry’s 1-year warranty.